AgrImOnIA-project/AgrImOnIA_Data/README.md

 --> help:
-From the guide of GitHub on how wirte a README:
+From the guide of GitHub on how write a README:
 1. What is this repo or project?
 2. How does it work?
 3. Who will use this repo or project?